zero-ones-given/zero-ones-simulated/README.md

 | mass             | float   | Mass in kg
 | size             | float   | The size of the object in meters
 | value            | integer | The value given for delivering the object to a goal

+## Debugging
+You can find the logs that the simulator outputs here:
+Mac: ~/Library/Logs/Zero Oness Given/Zero Ones Simulated/Player.log
+Linux: ~/.config/unity3d/Zero Oness Given/Zero Ones Simulated/Player.log
+Windows: C:\Users\username\AppData\LocalLow\Zero Oness Given\Zero Ones Simulated\Player.log

+### Running a downloaded binary
+You may see warnings of the binary being from an unidentified source.
+This is expected since we have not signed it.
+On MacOs something called App Translocation may also occur, where the application file is moved to a random location before execution as a safety precaution.
+This may break loading and saving the configuration.